acherm/chess-MT-Stockfish/README.md

 Our work reproduced the original study "Metamorphic Testing of Chess Engines" published at [IST journal](https://www.sciencedirect.com/science/article/pii/S0950584923001179).
 We also replicated it while varying three factors, namely: 1) the depth value; 2) the dataset through the inclusion of realistic positions; and 3) the version of Stockfish.
 We found that the metamorphic relations are not as effective as in the original article, especially on realistic chess positions and increase of depth (original depth=10 was too low).
-We raise awareness of the sensitivity of depth: metamorphic relations may only be violated at specific depths, and there is a depth threshold beyond which the testing method becomes ineffective.
+We raise awareness of the sensitivity of depth: metamorphic relations may only be violated at specific depths, and there is a depth threshold beyond which the testing method becomes ineffective for the studied metamorphic relations.
 Through a rigorous and in-depth analysis of the source code, we found  why Stockfish can exhibit discrepancies on transformed positions and why at certain low depths, metamorphic relations are not effective.
 Our overall conclusion is that it is not a bug, but a feature of the exploration process of modern chess engines.